nano9911/NES416-Assignment-1/Assignment-5/README.md

 For the client part it will use nes416_prime_server hostname as a traget and argument for client binary, so to make sure everything works fine run:
 > make add-host

-which should run the check_host_name.sh script which will check if the required hostname is present in the /etc/hosts file with the appropriate ip user inputed, and if not it will be added properly
+which should run the ***check_host_name.sh*** script which will check if the required hostname is present in the /etc/hosts file with the appropriate ip user inputed, and if not it will be added properly

-then to run the client tou could use:
+then to run the client you could use:
 > make run-client

 for compiling then running